Passer au contenu

 Definition

 Threshold ECDSA lets a group of parties collaboratively produce a valid ECDSA signature without any single participant ever possessing the complete private key.
 Each party holds only a key share.
 To sign, a threshold number of them run an interactive protocol that outputs one ordinary signature, indistinguishable on-chain from a single-key signature.
-The whole key is never assembled, not during setup and not during signing.
+The whole key is never assembled — not during setup, not during signing, not ever.

 How it differs from secret sharing

 This is a crucial distinction from Shamir's Secret Sharing.
-In Shamir, shares are split from an existing key and must be recombined into that whole key to use it.
-In threshold ECDSA, distributed key generation produces the shares directly and the key is never reconstructed at any point, so there is no moment of vulnerability where a complete private key exists in memory.
+In Shamir, shares are split from an existing key and must be recombined into that whole key on some device in order to use it — creating a moment of vulnerability every time you sign.
+In threshold ECDSA, a distributed key generation (DKG) ceremony produces the shares directly, and the private key exists only as a mathematical abstraction distributed across participants.
+Signing produces the signature without reconstruction, so there is no single machine whose compromise at the wrong moment yields the full key.

 Trade-offs versus multisig

-Because the output is a standard signature, threshold ECDSA produces transactions that look identical to single-signature spends, which preserves privacy and works on any chain supporting ECDSA.
-The cost is complexity: the signing protocol is interactive and cryptographically intricate, and a flawed implementation can leak key material.
-On Bitcoin specifically, native script-based multisignature and Taproot offer an on-chain, independently auditable path to the same redundancy goals, with verifiability that a closed signing protocol cannot match.
+Because the output is a standard signature, threshold ECDSA produces transactions that look identical to single-signature spends, which preserves privacy, keeps fees at single-sig levels, and works on any chain supporting ECDSA — no special script support required.
+The cost is complexity and auditability: the signing protocol is interactive and cryptographically intricate, published attacks have repeatedly found exploitable flaws in specific implementations, and a flawed implementation can leak key material invisibly.
+On Bitcoin specifically, native script-based multisignature offers an on-chain, independently auditable path to the same redundancy goals: anyone can verify from the chain exactly what quorum was required, with verifiability that a closed signing protocol cannot match.

 Where it fits